Updated Mar. 19, 2020

 Who will hate this candidate: Democrats looking for more diverse leadership, those wanting a candidate with a hefty resume in running government and policy.

 The best-selling author of 12 books on spirituality, including Healing the Soul of America, she ran for US representative in California in 2014 as an independent.
 Williamson said she was thinking of running for president in November 2018.
 A spiritual advisor to Oprah Winfrey, she is an active supporter of the HIV/AIDS community, poverty reduction, and female empowerment.
 She is promoting racial reconciliation, reparations to the African-American community and a more humane US immigration policy.
+Williamson announced her withdrawal from the race on Jan.
+10, saying she wouldn’t want to stand in the way of a progressive candidate winning the nomination.

 Age: 66 Years in politics: 5